Other Names: Blenoxane™

-Bleomycin sulfate is used to treat cancer.
-This drug is given in the vein (IV), under the skin by subcutaneous injection (SQ), or as an injection into the space between the two layers that surround the lung (intrapleurally).
+Bleomycin is used to treat cancer.
+It is given in the vein (IV), under the skin by subcutaneous injection (SQ), or as an injection into the space between the two layers that surround the lung (intrapleurally).

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

 Note: Each of the side effects above was reported in 50% or greater of patients treated with bleomycin.
 Not all possible side effects are included above.